mlabs-haskell/clb/docs/reports/ms6/article.md

 the exisiting local backend provider.
 * Roll out a custom `QueryHandle` implementation.

-We opted for the former approach mostly due to its consistency, reusing existing parts and because `QueryHandle` API was (and is still) not standardized, so it would be not compatible with other frameworks besides CTL.
+We opted for the former approach mostly due to its consistency and compatibility reusing existing parts and because `QueryHandle` API was (and is still) not standardized, so it would be not compatible with other frameworks besides CTL.
-CTL talks to the emulator binary via Ogmios, and query the sate using Kupo, though one can work directly with mini-protocols.
+CTL talks to the emulator process via Ogmios, and query the sate using Kupo, though one can work directly using mini-protocols if needed.

 To mimic the node there is an executable called `cardano-node-socket-emulator` based on the `clb` library we've already seen that is supposed to be used in lieu of a real `cardano-node` executable when doing testing.
-This executable is compatible (to some extent) with `cardano-node` in terms of CLI and maintains an IPC socket that implements a subset of __Ouroboros mini-protocols__.
+This executable is compatible (to some extent) with `cardano-node` in terms of CLI and maintains an IPC socket that implements a subset of __Ouroboros mini-protocols__ needed:
+* chain sync
+* tx submission
+* state query

 The ledger state is handled by `clb` as before, and on top of it some additional required mechanisms run:
 * A separate thread to count slots that emulates time.
 * A mempool that maintains its own so-called "cached" state.
-* A trivial block-producing procedure that forges blocks from the content of the mempool.
+* A trivial block-producing procedure that forges blocks from the content of the emulator's mempool.

 The emulator doesn't use consensus and any sort of inter-node communication which helps keeping it pretty fast in comparison with a private testnet.